 The paper also connects with the large literature on quantiles, distributions, and treatment effects.
-Chernozhukov and Hansen (2005, 2006) develop an instrumental variables quantile regression approach.
-Unlike in this paper, they rely on a rank invariance or rank similarity assumption (see also Vuong and Xu, 2014).
-Related models with continuous endogenous regressors are studied in Torgovitsky (2015) and D'Haultfoeuille and Février (2015).
-Imbens and Rubin (1997) study identification and estimation of unconditional distributions of potential outcomes in a treatment effects model with a binary instrument, and achieve identification for compliers (as in Abadie, 2003, and Abadie, Angrist and Imbens, 2002).
-Carneiro and Lee (2009) use the framework of Heckman and Vytlacil (2005) to identify and estimate distributions of potential outcomes on suitable "complier" subpopulations.
+Chernozhukov and Hansen (2005, 2006) developed an instrumental variables quantile regression approach.
+Unlike in this paper, they relied on a rank invariance or rank similarity assumption (see also Vuong and Xu (2014)).
+Related models with continuous endogenous regressors were studied in Torgovitsky (2015) and D'Haultfoeuille and Février (2015).
+Imbens and Rubin (1997) studied identification and estimation of unconditional distributions of potential outcomes in a treatment effects model with a binary instrument, and achieved identification for compliers (as in Abadie (2003) and Abadie, Angrist, and Imbens (2002)).
+Carneiro and Lee (2009) used the framework of Heckman and Vytlacil (2005) to identify and estimate distributions of potential outcomes on suitable "complier" subpopulations.
 The tools we propose could be used to provide alternative estimators in treatment effects settings.
-In addition, being distribution-based, our approach allows one to perform distributional decomposition exercises (as in DiNardo, Fortin and Lemieux, 1996, and Firpo, Fortin and Lemieux, 2011) while accounting for sample selection.
+In addition, being distribution-based, our approach allows one to perform distributional decomposition exercises (as in DiNardo, Fortin, and Lemieux (1996) and Firpo, Fortin, and Lemieux (2011)) while accounting for sample selection.

-The literature on quantile selection models, in contrast, is scarce (see the review in Arellano and Bonhomme, 2016).
-Buchinsky (1998, 2001) proposes an additive approach to correct for sample selection in quantile regression.
-Huber and Melly (2015) consider a more general, non-additive quantile model, as we do; they focus on testing for additivity.
+The literature on quantile selection models, in contrast, is scarce (see the review in Arellano and Bonhomme (2016)).
+Buchinsky (1998, 2001) proposed an additive approach to correct for sample selection in quantile regression.
+Huber and Melly (2015) considered a more general, non-additive quantile model, as we do; they focused on testing for additivity.
 In contrast, our focus is on providing a practical estimation method.
-Also related are Neal (2004), who develops imputation methods to correct the black/white wage gap among women, Olivetti and Petrongolo (2008), who apply similar methods to the gender wage gap, and Picchio and Mussida (2010), who propose a parametric model to correct the gender wage gap for selection into employment.
+Also related are Neal (2004), who developed imputation methods to correct the black/white wage gap among women, Olivetti and Petrongolo (2008), who applied similar methods to the gender wage gap, and Picchio and Mussida (2010), who proposed a parametric model to correct the gender wage gap for selection into employment.
 See also Lee (1983) and Smith (2003) for parametric distributional selection-correction methods.

 The rest of the paper is as follows.
-In Section 2 we present the quantile selection model and discuss identification.
-In Section 3 we describe the estimator and its asymptotic properties.
-In Section 4 we outline several extensions of our approach.
+In Section 2, we present the quantile selection model and discuss identification.
+In Section 3, we describe the estimator and its asymptotic properties.
+In Section 4, we outline several extensions of our approach.
 The empirical analysis is contained in Section 5, and the counterfactual exercise in Section 6.
 Lastly, we conclude in Section 7.
-Computer codes and an appendix with additional results are provided in the supplementary material.
+Computer codes and an appendix with additional results are provided in the Supplemental Material (Arellano and Bonhomme (2017)).